Skip to Main content

 Another important component of a diamond’s appearance and brilliance that many people actually get confused with the official cut scale is a stone’s shape.
 There are a number of classic diamond ring shapes that remain timeless and popular, but an exciting crop of new, trendy shapes are slowly filling out the ranks as well.
 With Round Diamonds holding court as the traditional stone shape, the category of “fancy shape” diamonds encapsulates all other shapes.

-Eight popular stone shapes.
+eight popular stone shapes

 • Round Diamonds: The classic, brilliant-cut most well-known for its place in engagement rings and solitaire earring studs, this sparkling shape reflects light beautifully, giving an overall dazzling appearance.
 It’s typically used for “centerpiece” stones, in settings that will emphasize the round silhouette.